-Last season included anticipated role and company returns, as well as company debuts for Ms. Stonikas.
+The previous season included anticipated role and company returns, as well as company debuts for Ms. Stonikas.
 She began the season as Gertrude in Seattle Opera’s Hansel and Gretel, then sang the titular Turandot in debuts with Atlanta Opera and Opera Naples, returned to the role of Ariadne in Ariadne auf Naxos at the Berkshire Opera Festival, and bowed as Lenore in Fidelio with the Princeton Festival.

-The previous season’s performances included a significant company debut with Washington National Opera in their critically praised Ring Cycle, singing Gerhilde in Die Walküre and Third Norn in Götterdämmerung.
+The 2015-2016 season’s performances included a significant company debut with Washington National Opera in their critically praised Ring Cycle, singing Gerhilde in Die Walküre and Third Norn in Götterdämmerung.
 The 2015-2016 season also included Beethoven’s Ninth Symphony with the San Antonio Symphony, and Donna Anna in Don Giovanni with Opera Santa Barbara.

 Ms. Stonikas’ 2014-2015 season, showed performances with the West Australian Symphony Orchestra for Beethoven’s Symphony No. 9, conducted by Asher Fisch.
 She then returns to the Volksoper Vienna, for Leonore in Fidelio, and to Seattle Opera for the title role in Ariadne auf Naxos.
 She concludes the season with Cincinnati Opera, as the title role in Turandot.